Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 3. Then on the device that is the hotspot arduino is connected to go to a webbrowser and search for "http://[IP address (the one form the Serial monitor)]
 4. You should get to a blank page with a spotify authentication link, click the link and authenticate.
 This should redirect you to the callback page on which the refresh token is shown.

+### Step 4 Example programs to kickstart the coding process
 With this information start the example playerControls from the spotify-api-arduino (only works if you have spotify premium, if you don't have that go to the next section).
 And add all the required information (spotify developer Client ID & Client Secret, Hotpsot name and password and spotify refresh token and correct country code (in the Spotify market).
 From this point you are on your own for this subject, because I was unable to test it.
 (Good luck (: )

 If you can see in your serial monitor that all the requests fail, it is probalby because you do not have acces to spotify premium.